iluvcapra/ptulsconv/docs/source/user/tagging.rst

 whose finish is *after* that marker.
 Fields in markers are applied cumulatively from breakfast to dinner in the session.
-The latest marker applying to a clip has precedence, so if one marker comes after the other, but both define a field, the value in the later marker
+The latest marker applying to a clip has precedence, so if one marker comes after the other, but both define a field, the value in the later marker.

+All markers on all rulers will be scanned for tags.
+All markers on tracks will be ignored.

 An important note here is that, always, fields set on the clip name have the highest precedence.
 If a field is set in a clip name, the same field set on the